benmarzouk/tickiting/readme.txt

 Installation instructions:
 --------------------------

-Faveo HELPDESK installation should not take more than 15 minutes to complete.
+1WAY HELPDESK installation should not take more than 15 minutes to complete.
 Details are provided in this article:

 http://ladybirdweb.com/support/knowledgebase